Retford

-Etymology
+Toponymy

 The origins of the town's name are unknown and have been subject to much debate, but consensus seems to conclude that it gets its name from an ancient ford crossing the River Idle.
 There is considerable variation in how its name has been spelt historically, although in early usage it is usually styled as Redeforde or Redforde.
 A common explanation of the name is that the river water was tinged red due to the frequent crossing of people and livestock disturbing the clay river bed.

 Other traditions include that it refers to the reeds that are plentiful in the river, or that the name references the Battle of the River Idle which was said to tinge the Idle red with blood.

 Writing in 1908, local historian Edwin Wilmshurst proposed another theory:

 "In the days of the Roman occupation of Britain, a great Roman Road, or "Strada"— Street— ran from Southampton to Derby, Little Chester, Chesterfield, Castleford, Pontefract, to Eboracum, or York: and from it, at Chesterfield, branched out a "Street" to the Roman Station of Lindum, or Lincoln, which crossed the River Trent at Agelocum, now Littleborough, and the River Idle by a Ford, still used as a watering place for horses, near West Retford Bridge; hence the place would be known as the Street-Ford, or Streteford."